BCG Case Interview Guide 2026: Format, Casey + Worked Examples

 BCG's exhibit-heavy cases require fast, accurate calculations on margins, growth rates, and percentages

-Casey may be your first screening gate.
+Casey may be your first case-format gate.
 Practice writing structured 3-5 sentence explanations and recording 60-90 second video answers

-• Practice 1-2 interviewer-led cases per day with feedback
+• Practice 1-2 candidate-led cases per day with feedback

 Volume with feedback is the only way to build case intuition in BCG's specific format